Joined: 26 Jul 2006

 Be courteous and respectful in all postings.
 Name-calling and vulgarity of any kind will not be tolerated.
 We're all here to learn something and have a little fun with our spare time.
 Personal attacks take away from the benefits of enjoying an online community such as ours.
 For those individuals who may not be able to control themselves, you will find our rules of conduct will be vigorously enforced.

-The administration of www.photomacrography.net reserves the exclusive rights to edit, remove, lock, or delete any image post, response, or discussion that may be viewed as offensive, vulgar, combative, or "off topic".
+The administration of www.photomacrography.net reserves the exclusive rights to edit, remove, lock, or delete any image, post, response, discussion, or profile entry that may be viewed as offensive, vulgar, combative, "off topic", or otherwise violating site standards.
 An email regarding the issue will be sent to the person(s) responsible detailing the offense(s).
 Repeated bad behavior in any of the galleries or forums will result in the expulsion of the person(s) responsible.

 Posting Images From Your Own Server: